libbyh/com525spring2017/assignments.md

 - [Behance on Netflix](https://www.behance.net/gallery/18246173/UX-Case-Study-The-Netflix-Screening-Room)
 - [Case Studies from Fresh Tilled Soil](http://www.freshtilledsoil.com/work/)
 - [Simon Pan's portfolio](http://simonpan.com/)
 Remember that your assignments for the team project are experiences that should be well-designed.
 Apply the principles of good UX design that we are learning in class to your assignments. **We'll talk on day 1 about what this means.**## Team member evaluations Your grade for the team project will depend on your teammates' evaluations of your work.
+[Here is the form for completing evaluations.](https://docs.google.com/a/iit.edu/forms/d/e/1FAIpQLSeTKKDH6CbX2SCD1pihtu4sNMz-Y8R6PjUotxQkFEVdJO07gA/viewform?usp=sf_link)

 # Reflection Assignments